Dr Braden Phillips

 Braden Phillips is a senior lecturer in the School of Electrical and Electronic Engineering at the University of Adelaide and is director of CHiPTec, the The Centre for High Performance Integrated Technologies and Systems.

 Braden’s research focus is the design of new computing architectures for artificial intelligence, and in particular the Street Engine processor for cognitive computing.
 This work draws upon his research interest and experience in digital arithmetic, digital microelectronics, computer architecture, information security, and real-time and embedded systems.

-Principal Research Project: The Street Project to design a new computer architecture for artificil intelligence and cognitive computing.
+- The Street Project to design a new computer architecture for artificial intelligence and cognitive computing.